Angular constraints on planar frameworks: Basic definitions

-\begin{corollary} The algebraic (in)dependence of an acyclic set of angles $A$ is determined by the graph $G_1(A)$ together with a partition of $E(A)$ into colors based on the connected components of $G_2(A)$. \end{corollary}
+\begin{corollary} The algebraic (in)dependence of an acyclic set of angles $A$ is determined by the graph $G$ and the partition into colors $c$ based on the connected components of $\tilde{G}(A)$. \end{corollary}

-It follows from \Cref{cor:algmat} that every set of angles $A$ generates a corresponding colored graph $(G,c)$ by setting $G = G_1(A)$ and, given $G_2(A)$ has connected components $C_1,\ldots,C_k$, fixing $c$ to be the map where $c(e) = i$ if and only if $e \in C_i$.
-Similarly, every colored graph $(G,c)$ generates an acyclic set of angles $A$ so that each connected component of $G_2(A)$ is a star (a tree with a single vertex that is not a leaf).
-This observation allows us to freely change our choice of angles $A$ to another set $A'$ so long as the connected components of $G_2(A)$ and $G_2(A')$ share the same vertices.
+It follows from \Cref{cor:algmat} that every set of angles $A$ generates a corresponding colored graph $(G,\cmap)$ by labeling the components of $\tilde{G}(A)$ as $C_1,\ldots,C_k$ and fixing $\cmap$ to be the map where $\cmap(e) = c_i$ if and only if $e \in C_i$.
+This observation allows us to freely change our choice of angles $A$ to another set $A'$ so long as the connected components of $\tilde{G}(A)$ and $\tilde{G}(A')$ share the same vertices.
 This can simplify computations, as is the case in the next lemma.